Marbux/Kepler-Dist-Notes/5-3-distribution_documentation.md

 [DecoratorsAndDocstrings](http://lua-users.org/wiki/DecoratorsAndDocstrings) has
 methods for associating documentation with objects at runtime.

+## AskLua

+[AskLua](http://luaforge.net/projects/asklua/) implements a help system for on line use in the interactive interpreter, and for generating documentation in html and printed formats.
+For a module, it shows several kinds of help: basic, usage, functions list, example, and others.
+Lua 5.1 only.

 ## ExpLua

-[ExpLua](http://lua-users.org/wiki/ExpLua) is both a code comment format and a tool for extracting said comments and exporting HTML, LaTeX, and
+[ExpLua](http://lua-users.org/wiki/ExpLua) is both a code comment format and a tool for extracting said comments and exporting HTML, LaTeX, and whatnot.

-whatnot.
 It is freely available for use under the same License as the Lua project, with the usual disclaimers.